-Today we distinctly see result of such effective work, many sportsmen went out entirely to other level, they become known, acquire the army of their fans and fans.
-But almost nobody see and knows, how many forces and energies, and labour are put to achieve such results.
+Today, we distinctly see the result of such effective work, many sportsmen went out entirely to other level, they become well-known, acquire the army of their supporters and fans.
+But almost nobody sees and knows, how many forces and energies, and labour are put to achieve such results.

-And as this experience shows us, industry of fighting arts is necessary and can be regenerated.
-This sport needs an active popularisation in different directions in which case we will leave to entirely new level, will reach a former popularity and even will be able to increase this effect.
+This experience shows us, that industry of fighting arts is necessary and can be regenerated.
+This sport needs an active popularisation in different directions and then we will get to entirely new level, will reach a former popularity and even will be able to increase this effect.

-How You build such powerful industry?
-What tools you use, than you are guided?
-Indeed we understand that it is a very difficult direction, particularly if to approach to it from human point of view, and to build company politics not only to professional, but also on personal qualities of the person.
+How do you manage to make such a powerful industry?
+What tools do you use and what are you guided by?
+Indeed, we understand that it is a very difficult direction, particularly if to approach to it from human point of view, and to manage company’s politics not only on professional, but also on personal qualities of the person.

 Industry of professional sport and business around it requires new technologies implementation, media and digital decisions.
-It is necessary development of partner relations, implementation of fresh ideas and innovations.
+It is necessary to develop partner relations, implement fresh ideas and innovations.
 Updated models of work and applications of new tools as Internet and TV broadcast require new contracts and projects.
-Of course, it increases the amount of interested people, who is involved to organisation and popularisation of professional sport.
+Of course, it increases the amount of interested people, who are involved into organisation and popularisation of professional sport.

 “All begins from the roots”.
-Industry of sports promotion requires discipline, decency, honesty, respect, holding of its promises and much other, from all participants of this process.
+Industry of sports promotion requires discipline, decency, honesty, respect, holding of its promises and many other, from all participants of this process.

-Sports promoters should lead for themselves, to set an example their work that in this industry present wars can and should work and it concerns not only sportsmen, and all interested persons.
-It is necessary understanding that, if somebody not is able corresponds , it will pull downwards all command and will be no the future there.

-In any case, each it is necessary to grant chance.
+Sports promoters should be leaders for followers, to set by the example of their work that in this industry can and should work real warriors and it concerns not only sportsmen, but all interested persons.
+It is necessary to understand that, if somebody is not able to correspond, he will pull downwards all the team and there will be no future.
+In any case, it is necessary to give a chance to everyone.

-Today, we create a large entertaining infrastructure, develop new promising and educational projects, thereby we enable professionally grow and to develop to hundreds of people who work together with us.
+Today, we create a large entertaining infrastructure, develop new promising and educational projects, thereby we enable hundreds of people who work together with us to grow professionally and to develop.

-We understand that each country should know its hero, should be pleased to his achievements and to feel participation to his successes.
-And we know accurately that such heroes are both in Singapore, and in the countries of south-east Asia, and believe, them enough.
-It is simply necessary to create such conditions, to generate such platforms that realisation of this potential passes in productive and working atmosphere.
+We understand that each country should know its hero, should be pleased to his achievements and to feel participation concerning his successes.
+We know accurately that such heroes are both in Singapore, and in the countries of south-eastern Asia, and believe, we have them enough.
+It is necessary to create such conditions, generate such platforms so that the realisation of this potential passes in productive and working atmosphere.

-How You think, such model is applicable only in Asia or she is universal for any country?
-Long ago already there is a statement that for Asia the future and indeed really they show protruding results in many domains.
-Alexander, how You consider why?
-Which gives such powerful thrust to Asians that all, for that they undertake, acquires worthy shape.
+How do you think, such model is applicable only in Asia or it is universal for any country?
+There is a statement that for Asia is the future and really indeed they show protruding results in many spheres.
+Alexander, how do you think, why is it so?
+What gives such a powerful thrust to Asians that everything that they undertake gets a decent look.

-If to turn to Asia history, then we will see that Asians always perfected their skill up to total perfection, whether be it military science, construction, sports and any other direction.
-And they, so far, differ that from any other nation.
+If to turn to Asia’s history, we will see that Asians always perfected their skill up to total perfection, whether it is military science, construction, sports and any other directions.
+They, so far, differs by that from any other nation.

-Serviceability and diligence of this people astonishes.
+Working efficiency and diligence of this nation astonishes.

-Indissoluble communication with culture, traditions and mental feature of peoples, is traced in all that they do , mostly we understand accurately that to expect from them and we know that their actions will result in high results.
+Indissoluble communication with culture, traditions and mental feature of peoples, is traced in all what they are doing, mostly we understand accurately what to expect from them and we know that their actions will result in high results.